colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

     P("John Smith") > P("Dweezil Zappa") >> P("mCN xGl  JeY")

 If we can sample from this distribution, the effect should be like thumbing through a phone book.
-We'll see lots of "John Smith"s, but not very many "Dweezil Zappa"s.
-And we could probably spend our whole life looking for a "mCN xGL  JeY" and never find one.
+We'll see lots of "John Smith"s, we might eventually see a "Dweezil Zappa", but we'll probably never find a "mCN xGL  JeY" no matter how long we look.

 #### Representing Inputs

 We've said we want to learn a function over strings, but anything we're going to feed into a neural network needs to be transformed into a vector of numbers first.
 How should we do that in this case?

 Most NLP models stop at the word level, representing texts by counts of words (or by word embeddings, such as those produced by word2vec).
 But breaking up GitHub repository names (like `tool_dbg`, `burgvan.github.io`, or `refcounting`) into words isn't trivial.
 And more to the point, we don't want to limit ourselves to regurgitating words we've seen in the training data.
-We want whole new words (like `Brinesville`[TODO:link to line #]()).
+We want whole new words (like [Brinesville](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/usgeo_unique.txt#L191)).
 For that, we need to go deeper, down to the character level.

 We'll represent names as sequences of [one-hot](https://en.wikipedia.org/wiki/One-hot) vectors of length `N`, where `N` is the size of our alphabet.

 Because we're not using a recurrent architecture, we'll need to fix some maximum string length `M` ahead of time.
 Names shorter than `M` will need to be padded with some special character.

-For example, let's take our alphabet to be just `{a,b,c,d,e,$}`, where '$' is our padding character, and set M to 4.
+For example, let's take our alphabet to be just `{a,b,c,d,e,$}`, where '$' is our padding character, and set `M` to 4.
 We can encode the name '*deb*' using the following 4x6 matrix:

 |index  |a      |b      |c      |d      |e      |$      |
 |-------|-------|-------|-------|-------|-------|-------|